jun-csbio/NW-align/README.md

       >g++ -o NWalign NWalign.cpp

-Here, an example is given as:
+Here, an example of usage is given as:

       >./NWalign